 The European Commission has stated it won’t help Montenegro repay its debts to China.

-Spokeswoman Ana Pisonero said that the EU will not help any countries to repay third-party loans, adding that the EU will instead contribute to the country’s pubic debt sustainability by supporting sustainable investment.
+Spokeswoman Ana Pisonero said that the EU will not help any countries to repay third-party loans, adding that the EU will instead contribute to the country’s public debt sustainability by supporting sustainable investment.

 Montenegro had previously asked the EU for assistance in replaying a $1 billion Chinese loan.
 The money was for a highway project that remains unfinished and is causing damage to the country’s economy.